LaRoomy/Liquid_Dispenser/README.md

 ![project image banner](https://github.com/LaRoomy/Liquid_Dispenser/blob/main/Resource/pipes_banner_img.png)

 ## Overview
 The Liquid Dispenser project is a comprehensive demonstration of embedded systems design and development, showcasing my expertise across a range of technical areas.
 This project was created as a portfolio piece to highlight my embedded development skills for potential employers.
-It integrates hardware control, real-time communication, and user interface components in a dynamic, real-world application.
+It integrates hardware control, real-time communication, and user interface components in a dynamic application.

-Table of Contents
+### Table of Contents

 - [Features](#features)
 - [Hardware Components](#hardware-components)